 I’m a big supporter of introducing STEM (Science, Technology, Engineering, and Mathematics) into a child’s curriculum as early as possible.
 Laser Maze Jr. is a great game to help peak children’s interest in STEM.
 STEM is everywhere around us and embracing it from a young age will help our kids stay on par with the world’s future growth.
 However, as I explained in my Hands-On Toys post, technology does have it’s downfalls if introduced too soon and/or if overused.

 So how can we manage to balance introducing a healthy amount of STEM early on into our children’s lives, but still keep technology to a minimum?
-Well, Timberdoodle does a wonderful job in doing so from their very first Tiny Tot’s Curriculum, all the way up to 12th grade.
+Timberdoodle does a great job in doing so from their very first Tiny Tot’s Curriculum, all the way up to 12th grade.

 What is Laser Maze Jr?